Touring Walt Disney World with Cognitive Disabilities

 Things to Bring

-Guests with cognitive disabilities should bring something that is comforting to them in case they need something familiar in a place that seems very foreign.
+Guests with cognitive disabilities may benefit from bringing something that is comforting to them in case they need something familiar in a place that seems very foreign.
 It is also recommended to bring headphones or earplugs to reduce some of the noise of the Disney Parks.
 Any sensory toys that are helpful may also be of benefit to bring.
 It is a good idea to wear something with identification and information about cognitive disabilities and special needs in case you get separated.
-One other idea is to bring a reward for good behavior; this can add even more fun to the day.
+One other idea is to bring a reward for good behavior; this can add special fun to a magical day.

 Entering the Parks